 If there were no ironworkers, cities like New York, Chicago, Quebec and Los Angeles would look very different than they do today - no skyscrapers, no bridges, no office buildings.
 Transportation would be radically different too.
 How would the millions of commuters every day get to work without the bridges built by - you guessed it - ironworkers.
 Without ironworkers to erect the skeleton of a structure, no other trade would be able to install their work.
 That's why ironworkers are the most respected tradesperson in the construction industry.

-When you're an ironworker, the sky is the limit.
+When you're an ironworker, you're building North America's infrastructure.
 The possibilities of training, earning, providing, advancing, building are endless.
 There is no limit to what ironworkers can do!